Skip to Content

 Almost all of the main tourist destinations on this route have hostels and hotels, so you won’t be short of choices.
 There are options for every type of budget driving from Adelaide to Melbourne!

-Places to visit on an Adelaide to Melbourne Road Trip
+Places to Visit When Driving From Adelaide to Melbourne

-There are many Adelaide to Melbourne drive stops that you should include on your trip.
+There are many stops on this Adelaide to Melbourne road trip you should include.
 This can actually can be a problem if you are trying to plan your route.
 I feel the best option is to stick to the coast, as this is where some of the best scenery is.

 However, I would advise heading to the Grampians National Park before you go to the coast.
 This is a great place to visit with lots of great scenery and you would be missing out on a hidden gem in Australia if you didn’t visit!